-II.
 Antitrust Enforcement in Regulated Sectors Working Group (2004-2005) An Increasing Role for Competition in the Regulation of Banks (2005) This paper reviews the recent history of banking regulation.
 It discusses the market failures banking is exposed to, their macroeconomic consequences, and common regulatory instruments introduced to address them.
 The report also examines the impact of recent liberalizations on market power in banking and competition issues.
-Best Practices: An Increasing Role for Competition in the Regulation of Banks (2005) These best practices are aimed at achieving a more competitive and more efficient banking industry through more extensive liberalization, appropriately designed regulatory institutions, a rigorous application of antitrust rules and competition advocacy.
+Role for Competition in the Regulation of Banks- suggested best practices (2005) These best practices are aimed at achieving a more competitive and more efficient banking industry through more extensive liberalization, appropriately designed regulatory institutions, a rigorous application of antitrust rules and competition advocacy.
 Interrelations Between Antitrust and Regulatory Authorities (2005) This report discusses the interrelation between antitrust and regulatory authorities, based on information supplied by a number of ICN member jurisdictions.
 Limits and Constraints Facing Antitrust Authorities Intervening in Regulated Sectors (2004) This report investigates the legal instruments developed by the different systems to ensure the prevalence of antitrust laws when in conflict with regulatory measures; and discusses when antitrust laws should prevail over conflicting norms.
 Enforcement Experience in Regulated Sectors (2004) The report analysed the influence of sector specific regulations on the enforcement activity of competition authorities and examined different categories of relationships between competition law enforcement and sectoral regulations and to illustrate the specificities of competition law enforcement in each category by looking at specific cases.
-Interrelations Between Antitrust and Regulatory Authorities (2004) The subgroup undertook studies about the division of labour between regulators and antitrust authorities with a focus on their degree of cooperation.
-The purpose of this interim report is to present the results of the subgroup's work. ^{} Note: The Antitrust Enforcement in Regulated Sectors WG described the limits and constraints facing antitrust authorities intervening in regulated sectors as well as the enforcement experience in regulated sectors, and examined the relations between antitrust authorities and sector regulators.
+Interrelations Between Antitrust and Regulatory Authorities (2004) The subgroup undertook studies about the division of labour between regulators and antitrustauthorities with a focus on their degree of cooperation.
+The purpose of this interim report is topresent the results of the subgroup's work.

-III.
-Telecommunications Services Working Group (2005-2006) Report on Telecommunication Services (2006) This report surveys competition policy in the telecommunications sector.
+Working Telecommunications Services Group (2005-2006) Report on Telecommunication Services (2006) This report surveys competition policy in the telecommunications sector.
 Main areas of focus include technological advances, impediments to competition, and the interface between the competition authority and the sector-specific regulator.
 The report also contains examples of jurisprudence concerning anticompetitive activities in the telecommunications sector, as well as a selection of developing country case studies.
 The Role for Competition in the Telecommunications Services Sector: Suggested Best Practices (2006) The suggested best practices are a set of valuable lessons learned with respect to promoting and maintaining competition in the telecommunications sector.